Hot Springs National Park: National park

-City of Hot Springs
+Location

 Central Avenue, on left, circa 1900, taken from the tower of the Eastman Hotel.
 Many commercial buildings are on the west side, across from Bathhouse Row.

 The city of Hot Springs (incorporated 1851) is governed under State and municipal law.
 In the 1870s, African Americans in town were concentrated in Happy Valley, north of Hot Springs Mountain.
 There were churches of various denominations, including Baptist for white and black congregations.

 The National Park Service exercises no control or supervision over any matters connected with the city.
 The city starts on the other side of Central Avenue from Bathhouse Row.
 Its development has extended beyond the narrow valley in which the springs are located, spreading out over the open plain to the south and east.
 The climate is good throughout the year.
 The elevation of the city is 600 ft above sea level, with surrounding hills rising another 600 feet.
 In the first half of the 20th century, the city operated primarily as a summer resort, but hotels have now long stayed open during the winter due to many northerly patrons coming to escape the winter cold.

 During the peak popularity of the hot springs, until the 1950s, the many patients staying for three weeks, six weeks, or longer were a large source of business for the numerous hotels, boarding houses, doctors, and drugstores.
 As the daily treatments required only an hour or two, the visitors' idle time created opportunities for other businesses in the town.